 Or, you might keep a “mix kit” of bottled water and pre-measured scoops of casein handy for those times when you can’t take an official lunch break, but you don’t want to skip a meal.

 So, we have covered the many benefits and ways to take casein.

 However, we haven’t discussed just how much of the stuff you need to consume to see weight gain or loss results.
 Naturally, the specific answer to that question is subjective from user to user.
-On the other hand, there has to be some kind of starting point or formula to follow for starters.
+On the other hand, there has to be some starting point or formula to follow for starters.
 The usual rate of consumption is 1 half or 2 grams per pound every day or as needed.
 For a guy or gal who weighs 160 pounds, the numbers range from 80 – 320 grams a day.
-I

-If you just want an easy place to start to feel comfortable making your adjustments as needed, take 1-2 scoops of 25-50 grams of powder 2-3 times a day.
+If you want an easy place to start to feel comfortable making your adjustments as needed, take 1-2 scoops of 25-50 grams of powder 2-3 times a day.

 Casein protein side effects and risks

 As far as side effects of casein protein go, some people can experience bloating because of consumption.
 If you are otherwise healthy, this protein cannot hurt you.

 However, people who live with kidney or liver disease should go easy on how much they digest.
 If you find yourself allergic to casein, try the hydrolyzed form, or avoid it altogether.
 It’s easier on the body.

 Casein is a great supplement for athletes and people who want to give their body the best nutrition possible.
 The best casein protein powders provide a slow release of amino acids that help muscles grow and recover, especially when sleeping.

 If you aren't using it already, you should give it a try.
 Many athletes have used it to break through their plateaus.